lmstudio-ai/lms/README.md

   - `lms unload --all` - To unload all models
 - `lms create` - To create a new project with LM Studio SDK
 - `lms log stream` - To stream logs from LM Studio

-Please note that most commands, except those controlling the server, internally use [lmstudio.js](https://github.com/lmstudio-ai/lmstudio.js).
-Therefore, ensure the API server is running before utilizing these commands.

-You can start the API server using `lms server start`.